What is validity?

 Hypothesis - a statement that is believed to be true but has not yet been tested.

 Independent variable - the component of an experiment that is controlled by the researcher (for example - a new therapy).

 Dependent variable - the component of an experiment that changes, or not, as a result of the independent variable (for example - the existence of a disease).

 Bias - prejudice or the lack of neutrality.
 A systematic deviation from the truth that affects the conclusions and occurs in the process or design of the research.

 Confounding - a mixing of the effects within an experiment because the variables have not been sufficiently separated.
 Possible confounding variables should be discussed in the report of the research.

-See also Study Design Terminology from the Levels of Evidence tab.
+See also Study Design Terminology from the Levels of Evidence tab in the EBM Guide.